MaDHouSe79/mh-deliveryjobs/readme.md

 - [ox_target](https://github.com/overextended/ox_target/releases)
 - [ox_inventory](https://github.com/overextended/ox_inventory/releases)
 - [ox_doorlock](https://github.com/overextended/ox_doorlock/releases)

-# MH Delivery Jobs is a unique script.
-(QB/ESX)
-- This is a unique delivery jobs script where you also can own a drugs lab.
-- There are several delivery jobs one for deliver boxen or monaybags and for drugs like weed brinks coke brinks and meth.
-- It uses a box and a monaybag also a weed_brick and coke_block prop when you do a job.

 # How it works
 - first you need to find a lab key before you can do this job delivery,